syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Bookmarks.md

 document.Close()

 {% endhighlight %}

+ {% endtabs %}

 ## Replacing content in a bookmark

 You can replace the contents of an existing bookmark with simple text, TextBodyPart, WordDocumentPart.

-I> Note:
+N>

-I> You cannot replace the multi section contents into a bookmark within table in Word documents.

-I> Use "for loop" instead of "foreach loop" to iterate through document elements when replacing the bookmark contents to avoid “collection modified exception”, as there is a chance for modification in the document elements on replacing the bookmark contents.
+You cannot replace the multi section contents into a bookmark within table in Word documents.
+Use "for loop" instead of "foreach loop" to iterate through document elements when replacing the bookmark contents to avoid “collection modified exception”, as there is a chance for modification in the document elements on replacing the bookmark contents.

 The following are the limitations on the ReplaceBookmarkContent methods such as,